IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

       app-monitoring: 'true'
 ```

-- Notice that the parameters are similar to the `AppsodyApplication` custom resource (CR) you used in the previous section. `OpenLibertyApplication` provides all capabilities that Appsody provides in addition to Open Liberty specific capabilities (day-2 operations, single sign-on).
+- Notice that the parameters are similar to the `AppsodyApplication` custom resource (CR) you used in the operational modernization lab. `OpenLibertyApplication` in addition allows Liberty specific configurations (day-2 operations, single sign-on).

 - The application image you earlier pushed to image registry is specified for `applicationImage` parameter.
 - MicroProfile Health endpoints `/health/ready` and `/health/live` are used for readiness and liveness probes.
 - Secured service and route are configured with necessary certificates.